 Our Company is an established industry leader that books a wide variety of live entertainment events in our venues, which perennially include some of the biggest names in music and entertainment.
-Over the last several years, our venues have been key destinations for artists such as the Eagles, U2, Foo Fighters, Paul McCartney, Drake, Bruno Mars, Justin Bieber, Harry Styles, Dead and Company, Phish, Fleetwood Mac, Kacey Musgraves, Eric Clapton, Andrea Bocelli, John Mayer, Jennifer Lopez, Carrie Underwood, Justin Timberlake, P!nk, Chris Stapleton, Radiohead, Barbra Streisand, Olivia Rodrigo, Ariana Grande, Sebastian Maniscalco, Trevor Noah, John Mulaney and Dave Chappelle.
+Over the last several years, our venues have been key destinations for artists such as Eagles, U2, Foo Fighters, The Killers, Drake, Bruno Mars, Dua Lipa, Bruce Springsteen, Madonna, Harry Styles, Dead & Company, Phish, Dave Matthews Band, Kacey Musgraves, Eric Clapton, Mariah Carey, Andrea Bocelli, John Mayer, Carrie Underwood, P!nk, Chris Stapleton, Post Malone, Olivia Rodrigo, Billie Eilish, Sebastian Maniscalco, Trevor Noah and Dave Chappelle.

 In addition, we have successfully developed new ways to increase the utilization of our venues, while creating unique experiences for artists and fans with our various residencies - including The Garden's first music franchise: Billy Joel at The Garden.
-This extraordinary residency is at a historic 92 performances and counting since it began in January 2014, bringing Billy Joel's lifetime performances at The World's Most Famous Arena to 138 (through July 2023).
-Billy Joel's historic residency at The Garden will conclude in July 2024 with his 150th lifetime performance.
-The Company's other residencies include Jerry Seinfeld at the Beacon Theatre, the most by any comedian at the historic venue.
-The Company has also in recent years successfully created other unique bookings and residencies across its portfolio of venues, including the multi-year, dual-city residency of Tedeschi Trucks Band at both the Beacon Theatre and The Chicago Theatre, as well as Dave Chappelle at

-Radio City Music Hall, Phish's 13-night "Baker's Dozen" run at The Garden, Ali Wong at the Beacon Theatre, Josh Groban's "Great Big Radio City Show," Trey Anastasio's eight-week virtual residency at the Beacon Theatre - a first for the Company - and Harry Styles' 15-night run at The Garden.
+This extraordinary residency began in January 2014 and concluded in July 2024, bringing Billy Joel's lifetime performances at The World's Most Famous Arena to 150.
+The Company's other residencies include Jerry Seinfeld at the Beacon Theatre, who holds the record for the most performances by any comedian at the historic venue.
+The Company has also in recent years successfully created other unique bookings and residencies across its portfolio of venues, including the multi-year, dual-city residency of Tedeschi Trucks Band at both the Beacon Theatre and The Chicago Theatre, as well as Dave Chappelle at Radio City Music Hall, Phish's 13-night "Baker's Dozen" run at The Garden, Ali Wong at the Beacon Theatre, Tina Fey & Amy Poehler at The Beacon, Trey Anastasio's eight-week virtual residency at the Beacon Theatre - a first for the Company - and Harry Styles' 15-night run at The Garden.

-Our venues also attract family shows and theatrical productions, which have included: 'Twas the Night Before... by Cirque du Soleil at both The Chicago Theatre and The Theater at Madison Square Garden, as well as Paw Patrol Live! and Sesame Street Live!.
-Other significant events that have taken place at our venues include the Tony Awards, the MTV Video Music Awards, New York Comic Con, Tribeca Festival events and the final season premieres of both HBO's Game of Thrones and STARZ's POWER.
+Our venues also attract family shows and theatrical productions, which have included: 'Twas the Night Before... by Cirque du Soleil at both The Chicago Theatre and The Theater at Madison Square Garden, and Paw Patrol Live!.
+Other significant events that have taken place at our venues include the GRAMMY Awards, the Tony Awards, the MTV Video Music Awards, New York Comic Con, Tribeca Festival events and the final season premieres of both HBO's Game of Thrones and STARZ's POWER.
 We have also hosted appearances by luminaries such as His Holiness Pope Francis, His Holiness the Dalai Lama and the Prime Minister of India, Narendra Modi, along with graduations, television upfronts, product launches and film premieres.